-My researches is to simulate and understand how a Brownian particles is moving near a wall.
+My researches are to simulate and understand how a Brownian particles is moving near a wall.

 I hugely appreciate give some teaching physics and mathematics.
-I greatly like search how to explain something on the good way with the level of the public in front of me.
 Of course, I love vulgarization of science.

 I studied fundamental physic, some chemistries specialties and mathematics for PDE and their numerical simulations.